shortstring/The-Movie-Review-Application/README.md

 *Week two:*

-    - allow reviews to be:
+    - ✔️allow reviews to be:
         - ✔️displayed
         - ✔️added
-        - updated
+        - ✔️updated
-        - deleted
+        - ✔️deleted
     - ✔️add functionality for upvotes/downvotes for reviews
     - list view for recent reviews from people you follow
     - implement other search types